horosin/pages-deploy/README.md

 - great to host personal pages, projects and documentation
 - CI means better life

+## Limitations

+- for private projects paid plan is required
+- for private projects there's a limit of 2000 CI minutes
+- only static content

 ## Examples for frameworks

 All of the frameworks require copying `index.html` to `404.html` in order to handle routing properly.